isc-projects/stork/doc/install.rst

 The installation and registration processes using each method are described in the subsequent sections.

-Securing Connections Between ``Stork Agent`` and the Kea Control Agent
+Securing Connections Between ``stork-agent`` and the Kea Control Agent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Kea Control Agent (CA) may be configured to accept connections only over TLS.